JamesGreenaway/craftcms/README.md

 ```
 This file uses a custom image that is based on the official PHP apache and Composer images.
 We are using PHP version 7.3 and the latest version of Composer.
 When built this image will install all of the necessary packages and settings that are required to run CraftCMS.
 When run, the image will determine whether you need a fresh installation of Craft to be installed or whether you are using an existing project.
 If you are starting a new project a craft volume will be automatically created and a new instance of Craft will be install inside it.
 In order to migrate an existing project, you must create a directory called `craft/` and install your project inside it.
 Our docker image will run `composer update` to install all the dependencies and either link it to an existing database or create a new one for you.

 In order to run this image however, you will first need to provide it with a couple of additional files.
-There needs to a file named `.env` this will be used to list all of our enviroment variables that we will need to customise our installation.
+There needs to a file named `.env` this will be used to list all of our environment variables that we will need to customise our installation.
 Please see below for a listing of all the environment variables that we use.
 We can also include an optional `virtualhost.conf` file to customise the Apache server to our requirements.
 Note: If this is not added a virtualhost with the environment variable (see below) `$DEFAULT_SITE_URL` as its Server Name will be automatically created.

 We must also inform Traefik of our intentions.
-The labels provided link this craft service to our open ports, tell Traefik that we would like a tls connection and provides it with the domain names we intend to use, based off the environment variable named `$COMPOSE_PROJECT_NAME` (see below for futher infomation).
+The labels provided link this craft service to our open ports, tell Traefik that we would like a tls connection and provides it with the domain names we intend to use, based off the environment variable named `$COMPOSE_PROJECT_NAME` (see below for further information).
 Our domain names can include optional subdomains i.e. `www.` or `dev.`, they just need to be added to both labels with the Host rule in the form of a comma separated, backtick surrounded list.
 We are also providing Traefik with optional middleware which will redirect all http connection to https.

 Finally, our craft service is then linked to our external network and volume allowing it to communicate with Traefik and our mysql service.
 #### How To Run